Philliec459/Geolog-Used-to-Model-Thomeer-Parameters-from-High-Pressure-Mercury-Injection-Data/README.md

 ## Reservoir Characterization Workflow:
-We are using the HPMI data from just one sample for this example.
-Our objective will be to employ this program in Geolog as a python loglan.
-In Geolog we will read the Pc data in from the SCAL data stored in a well and write the results for each sample back to Geolog to build our sample-by-sample core calibration database.
+We are now using the HPMI data from a number of samples in this project.
+Our objective develop this code using a Geolog python loglan.
+In Geolog we will read the Pc data in from the SCAL data stored in a Well and write the results for each sample back to Geolog to build our sample-by-sample core calibration database.
 We would then use the carbonate characterization workflow as employed in our following GitHub repository but alter the workflow to employ our own new reservoir-specific calibration data for our reservoir characterization.

 https://github.com/Philliec459/Geolog-Used-to-Automate-the-Characterization-Workflow-using-Clerkes-Rosetta-Stone-calibration-data